 The Student Services Building was opened in November 1966.
 The Burks Student Center is located on the first floor.
-In it are the Lion's Pride, post office, and Office of Student Services.
+In it are the Lion's Pride, the post office, and office of student services.

 The Wallace-Gano Dining Hall, on the second level, was named in recognition of G. K. Wallace and Cecil and Alice Gano.
-The food service is operated by Sodexo.
+The food service is operated by Tony and Tamie Torres.
 Special meals are also provided for University outings, banquets, and other occasions.